 Black pepper is safe for dogs in moderation

 Black pepper is safe for dogs if consumed in small amounts and in moderation.
-If your dog accidentally consume food with large amounts of pepper, it can cause the following:
+If your dog accidentally consumes food with large amounts of pepper, it can cause the following:

 - Upset stomach

 The ingredients listed above from both the McDonald’s Hash browns and Trader Joe’s Hash Browns need to be put into context, specifically how it would affect a dog’s health if he were to eat Hash browns.

 Trader Joe’s Hash Browns

 Nutritional Profile of Trader Joe’s Hash Browns (1 Potato Patty 64g)

 |Total Fat, g||6|